pulibrary/princeton_ansible/roles/shibboleth/README.md

-Role Name
+Shibboleth
 =========

-A role that installs a shibboleth service provider.
+A role that installs a shibboleth service provider (sp).
 Note that running this role alone will not be enough to set up shibboleth authentication.

 This installation attempts to follow the guides here: